Exclusive · Google Ads Sourced

 Mississippi Products Liability Act (Miss.
 Code § 11-1-63).
 Strict-liability and negligence theories both available.
 Punitive damages tiered by net worth under § 11-1-65 ($2.5M to $20M depending on defendant net worth).
 Bifurcated proceedings; jury not advised of cap; clear and convincing evidence required.

 We focus on cases firms actually want to buy.
-Med-mal leads can be added on request, but they are not part of our headline coverage given the $500K med-mal noneconomic cap under Miss.
+Med-mal leads can be added on request, but they are not a focus area given the $500K med-mal noneconomic cap under Miss.
 Code § 11-1-60(2)(a) and the 2-year med-mal SOL under § 15-1-36.

 The Law